hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-MAPR-LDAP.md

 ----

-## Set up LDAP in MapR to expose a Volume to an external posix client
+## Setup MAPR with LDAP autentication for remote client access and DataTap

 See here for more info: http://docs.bluedata.com/50_mapr-control-system